PBGUX/ng-starter-app/README.md

 ### 3. Run the application

-From the root folder, run
+In the root folder, run
 ```
 npm start
 ```